General Galleries

 EF 100-400mm f4.5-5.6 L IS USM

-The Rebel XT is a joy to use.
-I love the instant feedback and it’s in my view formidable low light capabilities.
-Being used to the viewfinder of a quality manual focus SLR, I could never be happy with a P&S, but the viewfinder of the Rebel XT causes me surprisingly little consternation, considering the bad press it continues to get across the usual internet forums.
+The Canon DSLRs are a joy to use, and I picked up the 20D used in like-new condition for a mere $150!
+I love the instant feedback and their in my view formidable low light capabilities.
+Being used to the viewfinder of a quality manual focus SLR, I could never be happy with a P&S, but the viewfinder of the Canon APS-C sensor cameras causes me surprisingly little consternation, considering the bad press they continue to get across the usual internet forums.

 In the Minolta realm I will probably retain not much more than a core set of gear around my first ever SLR - a black chromium plated XD-7, purchased brand-new in Germany in the mid 80s to support my hobby at the time - train spotting: